Are you totally head over heels for the French language?

 His album Mister Mystère was his first hit after a six-year musical hiatus and received overwhelmingly positive reviews from critics and fans alike.

 Blending musical styles to create an innovative mix, the album is great to listen to in order to wind down and top off your French learning at the same time.

-So, now you’ve got some great French songs waiting for you in your YouTube and Amazon queues—go start listening and learn French with music!
+So, now you’ve got some great French songs to choose from—start listening and learn French with music!